Complete Guide and Travel Tips to Hiking Trolltunga Norway

+Getting to Trolltunga is easy as long as you have a vehicle.
 I would highly recommend renting a car when you’re visiting Norway as it’s generally difficult to get around the country without one.
 Auto Europe is a great option for car rentals and they make it easy to rent a vehicle from Oslo or Bergen, assuming you’re flying in from either airport.
-It’s a 4 hour car ride from Bergen to Trolltunga and about 6.5 hours from Trolltunga to Oslo.
-We rented the smallest automatic and were upgraded to a beautiful Mercedes.

 The easiest way to get to Trolltunga is by mapping yourself to Trolltunga Active.
 You’ll go through the town of Odda and then drive through some homes until you reach signs for Trolltunga and then eventually the first car park.
 You can see the approximate location in the Trolltunga map below but ignore the allotted Google 3.5 hour estimation of the hike.
 It’s only accurate on the way back or if you’re incredibly fast at hiking.

 The Three Car Parks